cverbout/cverbout.github.io/resume.md

 <cverbout@gmail.com>

 ![Coding Laptop](https://images.unsplash.com/photo-1498050108023-c5249f4df085?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=1652&q=80)
+> "We don't get to choose how we start in this life.
+Real greatness is what you do with the hand you're dealt."
 # Summary

 I am a Senior at the University of Washington eager to begin my professional career.
 I am looking for the opportunity to grow professionally and to immerse myself in a diverse new community I am a person who commits completely to new endeavors and is both adaptable and creative.
 I also believe myself to be a very positive individual who takes instructions well and who is equally adept working in a team setting, as well as independently.